Step 1: Create a Table

 -

-Enter the table details as follows:
+Enter the Table details as follows:

 -

-For the table name, enter
+For Table name, enter

 Music